andrimoopensource/blog/_posts/2018-01-6-what-is-android-system-webview.md

 author: Team Andrimo
 description: If you are the android user then you must be seen Android System Webview App on your Android smartphone or Tab
 categories: [ Android Basics ]
-tags:
-- android system webview
-- what is android system webview
 image: https://www.andrimo.com/assets/images/android-system-web-view.jpg
 featured: true
 rating: 4.5